strdco/scan.datasatsto.se/README.md

 `/new/{event code}`

 Creates a new identity for an existing event.
+Identities are generated randomly, not in a sequential or otherwise predictable manner.

 Return value:
 ```